Move over, Croatia. Albania should be on every traveler’s list for beaches nestled into a rugged Ionian coastline, but without the crowds—for now.

 1 night

 Next stop, Shkodër.
-Just under two hours’ drive from Tirana, you’ll stay here before making your trip to the Albanian Alps.
+Just under two hours’ drive from Tirana, you’ll stay here before making your overnight trip to the Albanian Alps.

 Pack an overnight bag that you can hike with, and don’t forgot to stock up on snacks and drinks—there’s no supermarkets once you get to the mountains.
 You’ll leave your main luggage at your accommodation, most of which are accustomed to helping arrange transport to the Lake Shkodër ferry in the morning.

 Top off your night with traditional dinner and folk music at Hotel Tradita Geg & Tosk, the historical building dates back to 1697.
-You can also stay at comfortable traditional rooms at the hotel for the night, or Çoçja Boutique Hotel is another option with elegant decor in a great location.

 Valbonë & Theth